jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 * :ref:`How can I test for failure?<test_failure on Windows without WSL>`
 * :ref:`How can I make a Python package?<how to make the tests a Python package on Windows without WSL>`
 * :ref:`How can I run tests manually?<how to manually run tests on Windows without WSL>`
-* :ref:`How can I run tests automatically?<how to automatically run tests on Windows without Windows Subsystem for Linux>`
+* :ref:`How can I run tests automatically?<how to run the tests automatically on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I stop automated Python tests from running?<how to stop the automated tests on Windows without WSL>`
 * :ref:`What is a Virtual Environment?<what is a virtual environment?>`
 * :ref:`How can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`